San Lorenzo Nuovo: Church of Torano

 ("DEDICATED TO THE VIRGIN MOTHER OF GOD").

 The only entrance door is flanked by two small windows, from which, even when the church is closed, visitors can take a look inside for a prayer or to leave a flower on the windowsill.
 In the eye of the pediment there is a stained glass window with the image of the Madonna.
 The rustic bell tower is made of tufa ashlars.
 Inside, the hall is plastered in white, the arches of the side chapels are in excellent handmade red tuff and the presbytery is decorated with floral motifs and architectural elements in faux marble.
 The nave is covered by a sail vault; the presbytery, instead, by a cross vault.
 From the polychrome stained-glass window of the oculus of the apse, where the monogram of Mary's name surmounted by a royal crown stands out, a warm and dazzling light enters on sunny days.

-The church houses a Umbrian-Latin school fresco of the Virgin Mary on the throne, with the sweetest face and the blessing Christ Child naked on his mother's knees and a carnation to the right, dating back to the 15th century (likely 1475).
+The church houses an Umbrian-Latin school fresco of the Virgin Mary on the throne, with the sweetest face and the blessing Christ Child naked on his mother's knees and a carnation to the right, dating back to the 15th century (likely 1475).
 The Holy Trinity (top part) and the holy martyrs Agata and Apolonnia are also painted in the same fresco (valuable work by an artist of the 16th century.
 From the tympanum, the Holy Trinity blesses the pilgrims.

 Based on the memories of his Lordship Acaste Bresciani, the church is probably the remainder of an ancient Benedictine monastery.
 Half-size small, it was expanded in 1875 thanks to Reverend Eugenio Licca and donations and voluntary works by the population.
 The current face of the sacred building is mainly due to the work carried out in 1986 by the parish priest Pompeo Rossi.
 The Florentine terracotta floor and the buttresses supporting the vaults were made, the bell tower was consolidated, the apse walls were decorated (Ennio Luzzi, died on 30 October 1999) and a new basalt altar was consecrated with a terracotta frontal by Mario Vinci (died on 20 November 2018), depicting the Nativity of Mary.

 The feast of Our Lady of Torano is celebrated on 8 September.
 Godmothers of the feast are the "Ladies of Torano", three 16-year-old girls who are elected every year on Ascension Day by lot.